 Why study in North Korea?

 Of all the countries you could choose to study in, why North Korea?
-To study at a North Korean institution offers you a learning experience which few other countries can.
+To study in North Korea, not least a North Korean institution offers you a learning experience which few other countries can.
 Whilst the Korean language is an incredible asset to have, to be able to say you have studied in North Korea grants you an insight, experience and understanding that few other people in the world have.
 For those aspiring for careers in international relations, academia and diplomacy, to have something like this on your CV is a standout feature which implies open-mindedness, objectivity and incredible insight.
 Beyond yourself, such a study offers a powerful opportunity to engage North Korea and expand its connection with the outside world, building bridges of peace, trust and harmony above conflict and confrontation.
 In every sense, studying in North Korea is a powerful investment, an investment in yourself but also in a better world.

 If we are to work with North Korea, we must understand North Korea, we must understand its people.
-We must move beyond western stereotypes and cliques in order to dive below the surface and examine things properly.
-Studying in North Korea is therefore not just learning about the language, but its learning about a people and culture which have existed for millennia.
+We must move beyond western stereotypes and cliques in order to dive below the surface and examine things properly. to study in North Korea is therefore not just learning about the language, but its learning about a people and culture which have existed for millennia.
 Whilst some people may say “study in South Korea instead!”, a study program in the North provides insights into a more traditional way of life, a culture unreached by globalization.
 Regardless of your thoughts on the regime, there is so much to learn about Korean people themselves.
 Both of these study tours represent the cultural learning of a lifetime.

 Conclusion: Be a Pioneer